 Zoom: Video conferencing service, tools and functionality

 Engage live with your tutors and peers.
 The Zoom platform also hosts a range of functions and tools for non-verbal communication, written feedback and commentary, as well as smaller breakout rooms for group work.
-For privacy and ethical reasons, sessions will not be recorded.
+For privacy and ethical reasons, the breakout sessions will not be recorded.

 Padlet: The Virtual Studio